elialcodes/Lazy-Images/README.md

-# Lazy Images :herb: :cat: :mushroom: :cat:
+# Lazy Images :herb: :cat: :mushroom:

 Simple lazy images exercise with Next.js, React.js and TypeScript that consists of making calls to an external api and loading random images of foxes.